edamametechnologies/.github/profile/README.md

 - **Historical Verification:** Verify that code was committed from compliant environments
 - **Tiered Security Controls:** Progress from local checks to domain-managed policies as your security needs mature

+### Quickstart
-- Access the free plan of our SaaS service for enterprises, including a demo on a simulated domain: [EDAMAME Hub](https://hub.edamame.tech).
+Access the free plan of our SaaS service for enterprises, including a demo on a simulated domain: [EDAMAME Hub](https://hub.edamame.tech).
-- Create your domain, verify it, and onboard your users through the Onboarding tab.
+Create your domain, verify it, and onboard your users through the Onboarding tab.

 https://github.com/user-attachments/assets/335298d0-9e26-4eb3-a388-f1ce6471822d